sgmurphy/wordpress-plugins/events-manager/readme.txt

 == Frequently Asked Questions ==

-See our [FAQ](http://wp-events-plugin.com/documentation/faq/) page, which is updated more regularly.
+See our [FAQ](http://wp-events-plugin.com/documentation/faq/) page for helps with Events Manager - Calendar, Bookings, Tickets, and more!

 == Screenshots ==